 - Debt consolidation loans

-- Reverse Mortgages (open to those 55 years of age and over)
+- Reverse mortgages (open to those 55 years of age and over)

-- Renegotiated terms on a 1st mortgage
+- Renegotiated terms on a first mortgage

 Private Hard Money Lending

-How Much do Private Lenders Charge in Hamilton?
+How Much Do Private Lenders Charge in Hamilton?

-If someone wants to get a private mortgage in Hamilton, they can expect the lender to charge interest rates between 7% and 12% and fees between worth 3% and 6% of the mortgage.
+If someone wants to get a private mortgage in Hamilton, they can expect the lender to charge interest rates between 8% and 12% and fees between 3% and 6% of the mortgage.

 Since private mortgages are considered to be a high-risk investment, these lenders demand higher rates and fees.
-A borrower can expect to pay rates between 7% to 12% and fees equal to 4% to 6% of the mortgage amount.
-The rates are dependent on the LTV ratio, while the fees are dependent on the complexity of the mortgage, which includes the cost of dealing with any legal issues.
+A borrower can expect to pay rates between 8% to 12% and fees equal to 4% to 6% of the mortgage amount.
+The rates are dependent on the LTV ratio, while the fees are dependent on the complexity of the mortgage.
+Which includes the cost of dealing with any legal issues.
 Approval can also depend on the location of the property, and in general, larger cities will have higher maximum LTV ratios.
 This rate estimation tool will take into account all of these factors and estimate what interest rate you can expect to pay for a mortgage.

 How to Find Private Mortgage Lenders in Hamilton